Google, Facebook and Amazon spending more than ever lobbying Congress

 The four major US mobile carriers were also big spenders on Capitol Hill in 2018.

 AT&T took the lead with $15.8 million in lobbying spending, about $1 million less than it spent in 2017.
 Every telecommunications giant lobbied Congress on 5G connectivity.
-The carriers did not respond to a request for comment.
+The carriers didn't respond to a request for comment.

 Company